tsogi/express-react-boilerplate/README.md

   * You don't have to worry about authorization, jwt token will be automatically injected in axios request and checked in routes using `authorizeUser` middleware.
   * If user is authorized response will be `Authorized User { Username: "John", Email: "john@gmail.com", ... }`
   * If user is not authorized response will be `Authorisation error: User isn't authorized`

+# Contribution
+All kind of contributions are highly appreciated.

+For a list of features that needs to be added check out the issues with "Todo" label.

+For detailed instructions about contribution follow the [link](https://github.com/tsogi/express-react-boilerplate/wiki/Contribution-instructions)